 Next battle is someone I can’t see with a Misdreavus against a Ninetales!
 Awesome!
 We hardly ever get to see a Ninetales do anything.
 Not that it matters, because it ends up losing, I believe, by a rather cool attack from Misdreavus.

-We get a quick montage of battles with the tournament bracket overlaying over the scenes, but they don’t put the names or pictures on the brackets and animate it to show a passage of time, they just increasingly zoom in on the ‘final’ part.
+We get a quick montage of battles with the tournament bracket overlaid on the scenes, but they don’t put names or pictures on the brackets and animate it to show a passage of time, they just increasingly zoom in on the ‘final’ part.
 Obviously, Ash is a finalist and he’s actually facing off against the armor guy and his Weavile.
 Nice consistency, movie!

 As Ash is crowned the Guardian, the armor guy shows up to congratulate Ash and reveals that he’s actually a girl named Kidd.

 Later that night, in the palace, Ash is being formally presented with Sir Aaron’s staff.
 Team Rocket are in the background and we see James’ outfit, which is actually pretty damn tame compare to Jessie’s.
 He just looks like a stereotypical 1800’s Englishman.

 Nitpicky again, but Ilene says that the staff of Sir Aaron is Ash’s now….I only bring this up because the wording makes it seem like he can keep it – “The staff is yours now.” – which, since this has been a long-standing tradition with every winner getting the staff, can’t be true.